flatmax/WASMAudio/README.md

 If provides both the C++ backend and the webapp.

 It has two branches :
-ScriptProcessorNode - The soon to be depreciated method for processing audio in the browser AudioWorklet - The Worklet approach to processing audio in the browser.
+ScriptProcessorNode - The soon to be depreciated method for processing audio in the browser.

+AudioWorklet - The Worklet approach to processing audio in the browser.

 To use :